-- >> James, a business analyst, estimates and changes data on a monthly report to make performance appear better. - Sally, a senior accountant, does not accrue the appropriate amount for claims expenses in the right period.
+- James, a business analyst, estimates and changes data on a monthly report to make performance appear better. - >> Sally, a senior accountant, does not accrue the appropriate amount for claims expenses in the right period.

-- I have been asked to sign a certification that a report we submit is accurate.
-Is this important? - Report certifications are very important.
-Certification demonstrates Centene's commitment to the integrity, accuracy, and completeness of information contained in reports, serving as an acknowledgment that the information submitted has been reviewed and is correct to the certifier's best knowledge.
-You must immediately report discrepancies you are aware of to your people leader, the Ethics & Compliance Department, or the Ethics & Compliance Helpline or Inbox.
+I have been asked to sign a certification that a report we submit is accurate.
+Is this important?

+Internal report certifications are very important because they help validate the accuracy of our external certifications.
+Certification demonstrates Centene's commitment to the integrity, accuracy and completeness of information contained in reports, serving as an acknowledgment that the information submitted has been reviewed and is correct to the certifier's best knowledge.
+You must immediately report discrepancies you are aware of to your people leader, the Ethics and Compliance Department, or the Ethics and Compliance Helpline or Inbox.
+Prompt reporting will help us avoid the submission of inaccurate data or with the correction of the data or information already submitted.